-Default FortiGate-6000 and FortiGate-7000 configuration for traffic that cannot be load balanced
+Default FortiGate-6000 and 7000 configuration for traffic that cannot be load balanced

 The default configure load-balance flow-rule command contains the recommended default flow rules that control how the FortiGate-6000 or 7000 handles traffic types that cannot be load balanced.
 Most of the flow rules in the default configuration are enabled and are intended to send common traffic types that cannot be load balanced to the primary FPC or FPM.
-FortiGate-6000 and 7000 for FortiOS 6.0.6 have the same default flow rules.
+FortiGate-6000 and 7000 for FortiOS 6.0.8 have the same default flow rules.

 All of the default flow rules identify the traffic type using the options available in the command and direct matching traffic to the primary (or master) FPC or FPM (action set to forward and forward-slot set to master).
-The default flow rules also include a comment that identifies the traffic type.
+Each default flow rule also includes a comment that identifies the traffic type.